HadellHadell/Gym-Exercise/README.md

 ## User stories

-### Goals first time user:
+### Visitor home page:
-* As a first time visitor i want to easily understand the meaning of the websites content and what it is for
+As a visitor i want to find the home page with informative content and internal links to navigate the website and social media links

+### Visitor gallery page
-* As a firstime user i want to be able to navigate easily thourgh the websites content
+As a visitor i want to be able to see pictures and videos from the gym

-### Goals returning user:
+### Visitor Contact page
-* As a returning user i want to easily find and navigate to the contact information
+As a visitor i want to be able to find contact information and get in contact with the gym
-* As a retuning user i want to find links to social media

-### Goals frequent user:
-* As a frequent user i want to see if there is news or changes at the gym
-* As a frequent user i want to see if there is updates to the gallery page

 ## Features